National Library of Rwanda

-The National Library of Rwanda Inkoranyabitabo in Kinyarwanda was founded in 1989 by the presidential order no 132/06 of March the 10th 1989 as a direction in Ministry of High Education and Research.
+The National Library of Rwanda known as "Inkoranyabitabo y'Igihugu" in Kinyarwanda, was founded in 1989 by the presidential order no 132/06 of March the 10th 1989 as a direction in Ministry of High Education and Research.
 It is located in the city of Kigali.
 It has a printed and digital collections.
 The Rwanda Archives and Library Services Authority was established by the Law No 12/2014 of 09/05/2014.